The Stochastic Arrival Problem: Preliminaries

-We can also see from interpreting these models as succinct representations of exponentially large Markov chains, MDPs, and simple stochastic games, respectively, that we have the following simple upper bounds on these problems.
+We can also see that, from interpreting these models as succinct representations of exponentially large MCs, MDPs, and SSGs, respectively, we have the following simple upper bounds on these problems.

 \begin{proposition} The {\tt $\{R,S,1\}$-Arrival-Quant} and {\tt $\{R,S,2\}$-Arrival-Quant} problems are contained in \EXPTIME{} and the {\tt $\{R,S,1,2\}$-Arrival-Quant} is contained in $\NEXPTIME{}\cap\coNEXPTIME{}$. \end{proposition}